Documenting the American South Logo

 Margaret Kennedy Goodwin, September 26, 1997.
 Interview R-0113.

-African American Woman Describes Life as a Single Working Mother in Mid-20th-Century Durham, North Carolina: Margaret Kennedy Goodwin grew up in Durham, North Carolina, during the 1920s and 1930s.
+African American Woman Describes Life as a Single Working Mother in Mid-Twentieth-Century Durham, North Carolina: Margaret Kennedy Goodwin grew up in Durham, North Carolina, during the 1920s and 1930s.
 In this interview, she describes a thriving African American community in Durham, one that she views as having suffered at the hands of urban renewal during the 1970s and 1980s.
 In addition, she describes her educational aspirations and her career as a technician in the radiology laboratory at Durham's Lincoln Hospital.

 Interviewee: Margaret Kennedy Goodwin Interviewer: Angela Hornsby